-DO NOT PARK OR IDLE THE MOTOR HOME OVER COMBUSTIBLE MATERIALS SUCH AS TALL GRASS OR DRIED LEAVES.
-THIS IS PARTICULARLY IMPORTANT IF THE EX-HAUST SYSTEM HAS NOT BEEN PROP-ERLY MAINTAINED.
-COMBUSTIBLE MATE-RIALS MAY CATCH FIRE FROM HOT EX-HAUST GASES, SOOT OR SPARKS THAT
+DO NOT PARK OR IDLE THE MOTOR HOME OVER COMBUSTIBLE MATERIALS SUCH ASTALL GRASS OR DRIED LEAVES.
+THIS IS PARTICULARLY IMPORTANT IF THE EX-

-COULD ESCAPE THROUGH CORROSION HOLES OR CRACKS.
+HAUST SYSTEM HAS NOT BEEN PROP-ERLY MAINTAINED.
+COMBUSTIBLE MATE-RIALS MAY CATCH FIRE FROM HOT EX-HAUST GASES, SOOT OR SPARKS THAT COULD ESCAPE THROUGH CORROSION HOLES OR CRACKS.

-If operating, parking or idling your vehicle off-road is unavoidable, as is often the case in recreational use:
+If operating, parking or idling your vehicle off-road is unavoidable: